FabrizioMusacchio/Python_Neuro_Practical/README.md

 ## License (Summary)
-This course material is under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License.
+This course material is under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 You are free to:

 * **Share** — copy and redistribute the material in any medium or format
 * **Adapt** — remix, transform, and build upon the material